 The Butter Quartet consists of four musicians brought together by their mutual love of vibrant historically-informed performance of string quartets.
-The members are violinists Anna Jane Lester Chloe Prendergast violist Isabel Franenberg and cellist Evan Buttar.
-They first formed as participants in a course at the Conservatorium with coach Rebecca Huber, but soon developed a passion and dynamic that extended beyond their studies.
+The members are violinists Anna Jane Lester and Chloe Prendergast, violist Isabel Franenberg, and cellist Evan Buttar.
+They first formed as participants in a course at the Royal Conservatory of The Hague, but soon developed a passion and dynamic that extended beyond their studies.
 They have been featured in festivals and series internationally, such as at the National Forum for Music in Poland.
 They have also appeared on BBC Radio 3 and Dutch station Radio West.

 In addition to early quartet repertoire, the Butter Quartet is interested in contemporary music, bringing the same spirit of discovery to newly-composed works for historically-setup instruments.
-In summer 2018 they premiered a piece written by Rachel Walker entitled Mycelia Whisper Lines.
+In summer 2018 they premiered a piece written by Rachel Walker titled Mycelia Whisper Lines.

 The Butter Quartet is a recipient of the Early Music America Summer Scholarship and a scholarship from the Adriana Jacoba Fonds.